chbeu/chbeu.github.io/content/post/20251231_2025yearinreview/index.md

 ## Third mission / outreach / media
 - 2 keynotes in the music industry
-- 4x panelist
+- 4 panels
 - 1 talk for teens
 - Co-organization of [Diskurs | OPEN MIND FREQUENTLY: KI + ME](/events/ki-and-me2025/), a collaboration of InterMediation.
-Music---Effect---Analysis and ARGEkultur Salzburg
+Music---Effect---Analysis and ARGEkultur Salzburg; moderating one of these myself 🙌
 - Co-organization of the public lecture series [Gekommen, um zu bleiben…: KI in Kunst, Forschung und Lehre](/events/ringvo_ws2025_ki/)
 - Continuing service with the Let’s empower Austria (LEA) initiative as a LEA Role Model.
 - 9 media mentions